icstars/c36/docs/moving_a_block.md

 The end goal of the workshop will be to have some kind of avatar on the screen that you can move around using the arrow keys.

-This is intended to be an active tutorial, so please follow along with your own code as we move along!
+This is an active tutorial, so please follow along with your own code as we move along!
 We'll work in small chunks, each with a short explanation of what the chunk is about and a task for you to try on your own.
 Tasks will be marked like this:

 > ```yaml
 -> Do the haka!